Nadine-Muhammad/Fracture-Segmentation-and-Classification-Using-nn-Unet-and-ResNet-18/README.md

 I definetily couldn't get the best out of this data and these models due to time and resources limitations.
 Improvements can be done that would increase accuracy and performance such as using the Pro+ version of Google Colab to utilize high RAM and several GPU's to train the different data folds in parallel as recommended by nnUNet creators and avoid that your session times out.
 Also allowing the training to run for a longer time making more epoches.

 Regarding classification, grid search can be applied for better hyperparameter tuning, and generative super resolution techniques can be used as a preprocessing step to enhance training data and therefore achieve better performance.
+Also we can consider using more complex ResNet architectures than the ResNet-18.